-- (1) The above information is based upon information supplied by the Transfer Agent and the Company's management. - (2) Myles Bartholomew holds 5,802,552 Common Shares directly and 225,167 Common Shares are held by CyberNorth Ventures Inc.
+- (1) The above information is based upon information supplied by the Transfer Agent and the Company's management. - (2) Myles Bartholomew holds 5,503,052 Common Shares directly and 225,167 Common Shares indirectly through CyberNorth Ventures Inc., a company controlled by Myles Bartholomew and Gary Bartholomew.